ArchanaAhlawat/Cellular-Automata-Simulation/DESIGN.md

 ![Basic Design 2](SimulationPage.JPG)

 ###**Design Details**

-This section describes each component introduced in the Overview in detail (as well as any other sub-components that may be needed but are not significant to include in a high-level description of the program).
  It should describe how each component handles specific features given in the assignment specification, what resources it might use, how it collaborates with other components, and how each could be extended to include additional requirements (from the assignment specification or discussed by your team).
 Include the steps needed to complete the Use Cases below to help make your descriptions more concrete.

 Finally, justify the decision to create each component with respect to the design's key goals, principles, and abstractions.
 This section should go into as much detail as necessary to cover all your team wants to say.

+Main:

 The entry point into our program is in the `main()` method.
-This method will immediately contruct a new instance of the `FrontEnd` class.
-Initially, a GUI will appear to allow the user to choose basic setup requirements, such as the specific CA simulation to run and the size of the simulation's window.
-Once the user has selected the setup criteria, the `main()` method will will call an `initializer()` that identifies the XML file associated with the user-selected simulation.
+This method will immediately construct a new instance of the `FrontEnd` class.
+Initially, through this `FrontEnd` class, a GUI will be created to allow the user to choose basic setup requirements, such as the specific CA simulation to run and the size of the simulation's window.
+Once the user has selected the setup criteria, the `main()` method will call an `initializer()` that identifies the XML file associated with the user-selected simulation.
 The `initializer()` will read this file and subsequently establish the rules and Cell types to implement.
 The front end will update the display to the simulation's initial status, and the game loop will be entered.

 FrontEnd:

+The `FrontEnd` class will be initialized through the `main` class immediately.
+It will have a private variable, "steps", that will keep track of how many generations the simulation has gone through.
+The user interface will be constructed in the `FrontEnd` class using JavaFX nodes attached to a scene.
+This UI will be able to handle user actions such as clicking buttons ('Upload', 'Start'), uploading a file, and inputting text.
+JavaFX EventHandlers will be used to implement this user interaction.
+When the user clicks the "Start" button, the `FrontEnd` class will handle that by passing the simulation information (XML file name) to `main`.

+Once the XML file has been read through `Initializer`, `FrontEnd` will create a matrix of Cells and display these Cells on a new screen based on initial positions as read by `Initializer`.
+The new screen will be the simulation screen and will have panels constructed in `FrontEnd` that allow the user to take action during a simulation.  `FrontEnd` will have an _update()_ method in which it will call _CellManager.performUpdate(int steps)_.
+This method will return an updated matrix of cells, that is then used to update the positions and states of Cell nodes in the scene.

+The `FrontEnd` class will have EventHandlers to deal with users interacting with the simulation while it is happening.
+The user will be able to pause, slow down, fast forward, and start a completely new simulation while the current one is running.

 Rules:

 There is a superclass `Rules()` that controls the general behavior consistent among rules of all simulations.
 Simulation specififc rules are contained in extended subclasses.
 The `initializer()` will create an instance of the necessary Rules subclass for the user-chosen simulation.

-The function of each Rules() class is to take in a Collection of a Cell under consideration and a Cell's neighbors (note that neighbors can be defined in any way desired), and return the new state of the Cell under consideration.
+The function of each Rules() subclass is to take in a Collection of a Cell under consideration and a Cell's neighbors (note that neighbors can be defined in any way desired), and return the new state of the Cell under consideration.
 The rules of each simulation are coded prior to running the program, but specific values that change the functionality of the rules will be determined directly from the XML file or from user input.
 This will be accomplished by creating a Map from all possible rule variables to their values.
 The `initialize()` will construct a new Rules() instance using this Map.
 The FrontEnd class can get the full map from the Rules, and can set individual {key, val} pairs.

 CellManager: